Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
-One thing that we truly love is Open Source.
+At Evil Martians, we’re passionate about open-source.
 We love to use it, and we also love to give back enhancements to the community.
 We eager to share results of our work as a ruby gem or npm package, it will help us in the first place to re-use our own solutions, and we can help others to solve their problems and often we will get feedback or patches back.
 It is a win-win.

-And for many years we've created literally over a hundred of open source products, big and small, famous and not so.
-Very probably your application already depends on a few martian Ruby gems, so check out your Gemfile and count how many of them you have.

-Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time. [click] And today we will talk about imgproxy.
+Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time. [click] And today we will be using imgproxy as an example.
 -->

 ---